JuliaLang/www.julialang.org/jsoc/archive.md

 # Summer of Code Archives

-Julia has greatly benefited from the Google Summer of Code.
-In the last 8 years, over 110+ students have contributed to Julia and various Julia packages.
-Many of these students, after their summer projects, have gone on to become regular contributors to Julia, a programming language that has been gaining much popularity in recent years.
+Julia has greatly benefited from Google Summer of Code.
+In the last 8 years, over 130+ people have contributed to Julia and various Julia packages through the program.
+Many of these individuals, after their summer projects, have gone on to become regular contributors to the Julia ecosystem.
 Take a look to our [Julia Seasons of Contributions Page](/jsoc) and contribute your ideas.

 ## GSoC 2022